 If the builder’s plan does not align with your future vision of this section of PWC, please get involved in one or more ways:

 1. Sign this petition and email the PWC Planning Commission, the Board of County Supervisors, and the County Planner (email addresses below) with your opinion.

 2. Attend the Planning Commission's Public Hearing regarding this rezoning proposal.
-The public hearing took place on November 15, 2017; the PWC Planning Commission voted in opposition, 6 to 2.
+A second public hearing will likely take place in October 2018.

 3. Attend the Board of County Supervisors' Public Hearing, date TBA.